sfigg/commercialization-public/service/iot/using-device-update-center.md

     ![newdevicemodel1](images/newdevicemodel1.PNG)

-2. Browse your files and select the `IoTDeviceModel_<productname>.xml` from the iot-adk-addonkit folder.
+2. Browse your files and select the `IoTDeviceModel_<productname>.xml` from your workspace.

     ![newdevicemodel2](images/newdevicemodel2.PNG)